nil-andreas/live-clipper/README.md

 ## How to run

 Requires a running mongodb database.
-Run `docker-compose up` in the terminal to start the database
+Run `docker compose up` in the terminal to start the database